Lafayette Archival Oral History Collection 1968-2001

 Oral History with Polly Simpson Morgan

 In this interview, Polly Simpson Morgan discusses the Simpson Mine, which her family started.
-She discusses what Lafayette was like during her childhood.
+She discusses what Lafayette, CO was like during her childhood.
 Polly was married to Richard William Morgan who worked in the coal mines and was then elected to the Colorado Legislature and then the Colorado State Senate.

 Ralph Deandrea, Tony Largo, and Dugan Schofield reflect on the hazards of working in the mines.
 They recall the daily life of working in the mines including mining equipment like picks, shovels, and oil lamps.